bridgetorr17/TriviaGame/README.md

 There are multiple categories for the user to answer questions about.

-## Want to play?
+## How to play the game

-Download/fork the repo and play locally on your machine.
-The game will eventually be put it online and linked from [bridgetorr17's portoflio](https://bridget-orr.netlify.app/)
+Download/fork the repo and play locally on your machine by opening index.html.
+Choose from a category and answer questions.
+The game will eventually be put online and linked from [bridgetorr17's portoflio](https://bridget-orr.netlify.app/)

 ## Want to contribute? - BEGINNER FRIENDLY